waynepadgett/HAMPOD2026/Documentation/Project_Overview_and_Onboarding/RPi_Setup_Guide.md

 # Raspberry Pi Development Setup Guide

-This guide provides detailed, step-by-step instructions for setting up a Raspberry Pi (RPi) from scratch to develop and run the HAMPOD project.
+This guide provides detailed, step-by-step instructions for setting up a Raspberry Pi (RPi) from scratch to run the HAMPOD project.

+> **Note**: This guide focuses on installing the code and dependencies **directly on the Raspberry Pi**.
+For a standard development workflow, you will likely also want to clone the repository on your **Development Machine** (PC/Mac) to edit files locally and then sync them to the Pi for testing (e.g., using the `remote_install.sh` script mentioned in the Tips section).
+Steps for setting up your local Development Machine environment are not covered in detail here.

 ## 📋 Prerequisites